 COVID-19 Vaccine Information

-OMC providing COVID-19 vaccine boosters for ages 12 and older
+OMC providing COVID-19 vaccine first boosters for ages 12 and older

 How do I get the COVID-19 booster?

 OMC is offering the Pfizer vaccine booster for patients 12+ who completed their primary series with Pfizer, Moderna, or J&J (Janssen).
 We also continue to offer appointments for first and second doses for the Pfizer vaccine.
-Appointments are available on Thursdays.
+Appointments are available Monday through Friday.

 Can someone get the Pfizer COVID-19 booster and the flu vaccination at the same time?